1981 UK Championship

 The 1981 UK Championship (officially the 1981 Coral UK Championship) was a professional non-ranking snooker tournament that took place at the Guild Hall in Preston, England, between 22 November and 5 December 1981.
 This was the fifth edition of the UK Championship, the fourth staging of the competition in Preston, and the fourth consecutive UK Championship to be sponsored by Coral.
-The televised stages were shown on the BBC from 28 November through to the end of the championship.
+The televised stages were shown on the BBC from the quarter-finals on 28 November through to the end of the championship.